Realizability of tropical pluri-canonical divisors: Reduction to realizability of normalized covers

 \subsection{Tropical $k$-cyclic Hurwitz covers}

 A tropical Hurwitz cover is a harmonic morphism of tropical curves satisfying the local Riemann-Hurwitz conditions.
 The moduli space of such maps of fixed degree $d$ and ramification profile $\xi$ was introduced in \cite{CMR16}.
-For our purposes we need the slightly modified notion of tropical $k$-cyclic Hurwitz covers, which we will introduce now.
+For our purposes we need the slightly modified notion of tropical $k$-cyclic Hurwitz covers.
+See \cite{LUZ24} and the references therein for an overview of previous appearances of such objects in the literature.

 \begin{mydef} Let $\Gamma'$ and $\Gamma$ be tropical curves.
 A morphism of metric graphs $\varphi : \Gamma' \to \Gamma$ is called \emph{morphism of tropical curves} if it maps edges of $\Gamma'$ linearly to edges of $\Gamma$ such that the ratio of edge lengths $d_{e'} := \frac{l(\varphi(e'))}{l(e')}$ is an integer for every edge $e'$ of $\Gamma'$.
 In this case the numbers $d_{e'}$ are called \emph{expansion factors}. \end{mydef}